 Outreach & Mentoring

-More than 2,000 citizens reenter Summit County communities following incarceration each year, often through transitional programs that aim to help them succeed through positive change.
+Our Outreach & Mentoring program is an essential Restorative Justice program that aims to share God’s love with those in recovery and reentry and connect them with faith communities.
+More than 2,000 citizens reenter Summit County communities following incarceration each year, often through transitional programs that help them succeed through positive change.
 This is where we meet the men and women who are ready to disrupt destructive patterns, repair harm, and make a fresh start.

 Kurt Cox is a Chaplain and director of the men’s Outreach & Mentoring program.
 His wife, Renee Cox, serves alongside him as the director of our women’s Outreach & Mentoring program.

-Executive director, Dennis Shawhan, and more than 40 volunteers support this essential program by serving as Chaplains, mentors, and teachers.
+Executive director, Dennis Shawhan, and more than 10 volunteers support this essential program by serving as Chaplains, mentors, and teachers.

 How Outreach & Mentoring Works

-Each week, we serve hundreds of men and women through our Christian-centered programs in collaboration with Oriana House, Clifford Skeen Community Based Correctional Facility for Women (CBCF), Residential Correctional Center, and the Special Housing Adjustment Residential Program (SHARP) for Men.
+We currently serve Oriana House, Clifford Skeen Community-Based Correctional Facility for Women (CBCF), Residential Correctional Center, and the Special Housing Adjustment Residential Program (SHARP) for Men.

 We collaborate with the judicial system, law enforcement, government leaders, local churches, healthcare providers, the Department of Job and Family Services, and countless community partners.